What is Threat Intelligence?

 Key Takeaways

-• Threat intelligence is critical for cybersecurity, providing evidence-based insights that help organizations proactively strengthen their defenses by understanding and mitigating cyber threats through various forms like strategic, tactical, technical, and operational intelligence.
+• Threat intelligence is critical for cybersecurity, providing evidence-based knowledge that help organizations proactively strengthen their defenses by understanding and mitigating emerging cyber threats through various forms like tactical, technical, operational and strategic intelligence.

 • Threat Intelligence Platforms (TIPs) are essential tools that integrate external threat feeds with internal data, enhancing threat identification and response, while artificial intelligence and machine learning are increasingly utilized for automated data collection and analysis to improve threat intelligence efficiency.